planetmija/nemo-cluster.github.io/nemo/stat.md

 ## NEMO Queue

 <p id="nemo-queue-text">
-The following graphs show the current status of the NEMO queue.
+The following diagrams show the current status of the NEMO queue.
-These graphs just give some rudimentary estimation of the current queue state.
+These diagrams give only a rudimentary estimate of the current status of the queue.
-The start of individual jobs depends on the current cluster usage, the ressource requirements of the job and historical usage (Fairshare).
+The start of each job depends on the current cluster utilization, the resource requirements of the job and the historical usage (fairshare).
 </p>

 <div class="tabs is-fullwidth" id="queue">